-3. Sunrise is Typically Later (If There One)
+3. Sunrise is Typically Later (If There is One)

 4. It’s Not THAT Cold Everywhere

 In Oslo and Bergen, especially, I found myself dressing in lighter layers than I expected.

 (I recall taking a trip up a mountain in the famous Fjellheisen cable car to see an aerial view of the city.
 I wasn’t being able to feel my toes through my layers of multiple thick socks and snow boots.
-I knew frostbite was a real threat in that moment and it was time to defrost in front of a heater.
+I knew frostbite was a real threat at that moment and it was time to defrost in front of a heater.
 I quickly traveled back down the mountain to get warm and thaw.)

 I ordered anything I thought may warm me up before I left for the trip as I prepared my bags!
 I purchased insulated leggings and made sure I had jeans baggy enough to wear layers under.
 I bought Gortex mittens.
 Hand warmers were purchased in bulk.
-Hats, scarves and long sleeve shirts were plentiful.
-(You may think that sounds like a crazy list but trust me – I used it all in Tromso, especially, to beat the winter Norwegian weather, especially during our Polar Fjord Cruise.)
+Hats, scarves, and long sleeve shirts were plentiful.
+(You may think that sounds like a crazy list but trust me – we used it all in Tromso to beat the winter Norwegian weather, especially during our Polar Fjord Cruise.)

-The point is – pack right and you’ll be a-okay.
+The point is: pack right and you’ll be okay.
 And it really isn’t that cold in many of the southern cities in Norway.

-5. You can See Breathtaking Northern Lights during Winter in Norway…and they’re Breathtaking
+5. You can See the Northern Lights during Winter in Norway…and they’re Breathtaking

 I’m almost speechless recalling the experience, trying to communicate its wonder.
-If you visit Norway in January we cannot recommend traveling north to Tromso specifically for a shot at seeing the Northern Lights.
+If you visit Norway during winter, we cannot recommend traveling north to Tromsǿ enough to specifically see the Northern Lights.